Medial Epicondylitis (Golfers Elbow) Treatment Specialist Serving DFW, Frisco, Sunnyvale and Mesquite TX

 ● Imaging tests – In certain cases, imaging tests such as X-rays or MRI scans will be used to rule out other potential causes of your symptoms.

 ● Differential diagnosis – Golfer’s elbow presents similar symptoms to conditions such as tennis elbow and arthritis.
 The doctor will carefully review all findings to ensure an accurate diagnosis.

 Following this process, the specialist will make a diagnosis and create a suitable treatment plan to relieve your discomfort.

 Golfer’s elbow, if left untreated, can cause long-lasting consequences by reducing your elbow’s flexibility and range of motion, producing persistent discomfort, and weakening your grip.
 Medial epicondylitis treatment is available at OmniSpine Pain Management.
 For more information, contact us or book an appointment online.
-We have convenient locations to serve you in Frisco TX and Mesquite TX.
-We serve clients from Dallas TX, Frisco TX, Mesquite TX, Plano TX, Garland TX, Irving TX, and surrounding areas.
+You can visit us at our clinics located in Frisco, Sunnyvale, TX, and Mesquite, TX.
+We serve patients from Dallas TX, Frisco TX, Mesquite TX, Sunnyvale TX, Plano TX, Garland TX, Forney TX, Cedar Hill TX, Denton TX, Balch Springs TX, and surrounding areas.